 How much does the best mountain biking multi-tool cost?

 In theory, the more you pay, the more functions you get.
 However, there’s a very wide range of prices for seemingly very similar tools.
+You can often pick up some of the tools on this list for around $30 / £25.
 We’d beware of going too low on cost though as some cheaper tools use poor quality materials, and it only takes one slip from a soft or undersized hex key to round off a bolt and create a serious problem.
-On the other side, some tools list a load of ‘functions’ like different-sized spoke wrenches that probably aren’t functional at all so check you’re not paying extra for stuff you don’t need.
+On the other side, some tools list a load of ‘functions’ like different-sized spoke wrenches that probably aren’t functional at all, so check you’re not paying extra for stuff you don’t need.

-We reckon there’s a bare minimum function list if you want to cover most mechanical problems, and that’s 4, 5, 6, and 8mm hex wrenches, a Torx T25 wrench, and a chain splitter.
-To be honest, we don’t know a single tool that’s just boiled the useful basics down to that though so expect to have 2, 2.5, 3mm hex, plus flat and cross-head screwdriver bits along for the ride.
-Alternatively, you can pick up a basic hex key and T25 ‘knife’ for almost nothing (they come free with a lot of bikes) and then just carry a separate chain splitter.
+Though to be honest, we don’t know a single tool that’s just boiled the useful basics down to that though, so expect to have 2, 2.5, 3mm hex, plus flat and cross-head screwdriver bits along for the ride.
+Alternatively, you can pick up a basic hex key and T25 tool for almost nothing (they come free with a lot of bikes) and then just carry a separate chain tool.

 What sort of design should I look for?